jcrachael/taskfox/README.md

         * style.css
     * assets
         * images, etc.
-    * mockups
-        * design mockups
     * README.md

 ### Requirements
-* each 'Todo' item will be stored as a JavaScript object with the following properties
+* each 'Todo' item will be stored as a JavaScript object
-    * title
-    * description
-    * date added
-    * due date
-    * priority
-    * project ('Default' by default)
-    * overdue (boolean, default false, only true if due date is passed)
-* each 'Project' item will be stored as a JavaScript object with the following properties
+* each 'Project' item will be stored as a JavaScript object
-    * title
-    * description
-    * date added
-    * due date
-    * notes
-    * todos (the list of 'Todo' items in this 'Project')
-* 'Todo' functionality:
-    * edit (title, description, due date, priority, notes, 'Project')
-* 'Project' functionality:
-    * edit (title, description, due date, date added, todos)
-* overall functionality:
-    * create new 'Todo'
-    * create new 'Project'
-    * toggle 'complete' status of a 'Todo' or 'Project'
-    * toggle 'Todo' priority
-    * edits to 'Todo' and 'Project' properties (title, description, notes, project, todos)\
 * UI views:
     * view all 'Projects'
     * view all 'Todos'